gemdivk/Assignment2/README.md

 # AI Model Marketplace

 ## Objective
 We create a decentralized application (dApp) that allows users to list, purchase, and rate AI models.
-The core functionality is managed by a smart contract, while the frontend provides an intuitive interface for users to interact with the blockchain.
+The core functionality is managed by a smart contract which is located on test server holesky??, while the frontend provides an intuitive interface for users to interact with the blockchain.

 ---